spencertipping/tau/doc/eta-signals.md

 The same is true if you have a sub-η: `(τ)` is also regular data.

+**NOTE:** signals apply if they are the first element in the η stream, even if there are other elements after them.
+So `τ 1 2 3` is a τ signal against its stream.

 ## Ψ₂ signal dispositions
 Many Ψ₂s are _linear_ in the sense that they don't interact with signals.
 This means any inbound signals are forwarded directly to the output.
 Linear processing loops can be created by using `ηl`: